bluesky/ophyd/doc/source/area-detector.rst

         _suffix_re = '"Areadetector_suffix"\d:'

         # ADD ATTRIBUTES AS COMPONENTS HERE USING THE SYNTAX
+        # where 'Type' is EpicsSignal, EpicsSignalRO, EpicsSignalWithRBV,..
         attribute_name = Cpt(Type, attribute_suffix)
-            # where 'Type' is EpicsSignal, EpicsSignalRO, EpicsSignalWithRBV,..

         # ADD ATTRIBUTE GROUPS AS COMPONENTS USING THE SYNTAX
         group_name = DDCpt(ad_group(Type,
                                     (attribute_1_name, attribute_1_suffix),
                                     (attribute_2_name, attribute_2_suffix),
-                                    ...
+                                    ...,
                                     (attribute_n_name, attribute_n_suffix))

         # ADD ATTRIBUTE PLUGINS AS COMPONENTS USING THE SYNTAX
-        plugin_name = Cpt(PluginClass, suffix = Plugin_suffix+':')
+        plugin_name = Cpt(PluginClass, suffix=Plugin_suffix+':')

 .. note::

-    1. ``:class:ophyd.areadetector.detectors.DetectorBase`` can be swapped out
+    1. ``:class:ophyd.areadetector.detectors.DetectorBase`` can be
-    for any other Areadetector Device class that inherits from ``:class:ophyd.areadetector.detectors.DetectorBase``.
+    swapped out for any other Areadetector Device class that inherits from ``:class:ophyd.areadetector.detectors.DetectorBase``.

-    2. ``:class:ophyd.areadetector.triggermixins.SingleTrigger`` is an optional
+    2. ``:class:ophyd.areadetector.triggermixins.SingleTrigger`` is an
-    trigger_mixin class and can be swapped out for any other class that inherits from ``:class:ophyd.areadetector.trigger_mixins.TriggerBase``.
+    optional trigger_mixin class and can be swapped out for any other class that inherits from
+    ``:class:ophyd.areadetector.trigger_mixins.TriggerBase``.
+These
+    classes provide the logic to 'trigger' the detector and actually acquire the images.

     3. PluginClass can be ``:class:ophyd.areadetector.plugin.PluginBase``,
-    ``:class:ophyd.areadetector.cam.CamBase`` or any plugin/cam class that
+    ``:class:ophyd.areadetector.cam.CamBase`` or any plugin/cam class
-    inherits from either of these.
+    that inherits from either of these.

     4. In the ophyd source code, you may see ``:class:.ophyd.areadetector.base.ADComponent`` used.
 Functionally, this is interchangeable with an ordinary ``:class:.ophyd.device.Component`` (imported as ``Cpt`` above); it just adds extra machinery for generating a docstring based on a scrape of the HTML of the official AreaDetector documentation.
 For custom extensions such as we are addressing here, it is not generally applicable.

 The Areadetector device should then be instantiated using: